wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-upgrade.rst

     </rule>
     </group>

-At this point, if the pod was dropped or updated, Kubernetes would be in charge of creating a replica of it that would link to the volumes created and would maintain any changes referenced in the files and directories that we export to those volumes.
+At this point, if the pod was dropped or updated, Kubernetes would be in charge of creating a replica of it that would link to the volumes created and would keep any changes referenced in the files and directories that we export to those volumes.

-Once explained the operation regarding the volumes, we proceed to update Wazuh in two simple steps.
+Once explained the operation regarding the volumes, we proceed to update Wazuh in one simple step.

 Change the image of the container
 ---------------------------------

-The second step is to change the image of the pod in each file that deploys each node of the Wazuh cluster.
+The only step to update Wazuh is to change the image of the pod in each file that deploys each node of the Wazuh cluster.

 These files are the *StatefulSet* files: